 South Carolina has reciprocity for concealed carry permits issued by 22 other states (limitations and restrictions apply).
 Unfortunately, the laws vary so widely from state to state that it is actually quite easy to run afoul of the rules when entering South Carolina.
-At David Aylor Law Offices, we can help you fight criminal charges relating to your conceal carry permit, even if you are not a resident of South Carolina.
+At David Aylor Law Offices, our experienced criminal defense attorneys can help you fight criminal charges relating to your conceal carry permit, even if you are not a resident of South Carolina.

 South Carolina Concealed Carry Law